Dr Janne Rantala

 School of Film, Music and Theatre

-Janne Rantala (Marie Curie Research Fellow) is a southern Africa based Hip Hop scholar.
-He will be a Marie Skłodowska-Curie postdoctoral fellow with his project ‘Performing Political Memory’, which will focus on Hip Hop's performance of historical knowledge in three cities.
-With his original concept ‘political ancestor’, his research cuts across the rarely-associated fields of global Hip Hop studies and political memory studies in southern Africa.
+Janne Rantala (Marie Skłodowska-Curie research fellow) is a southern Africa based Hip Hop scholar, currently working in the Music Department of the University College Cork in collaboration with Professor Griff Rollefson's ERC CIPHER project about global Hip Hop gems of wisdom.
+Rantala's EC funded project ‘Performing Political Memory’ focuses on Hip Hop's performance of historical knowledge in four Mozambican cities.
+With his original concept ‘political ancestor’, his research cuts across the rarely associated fields of global Hip Hop studies and political memory studies in southern Africa.